- Data on expenditures on food and alcoholic beverages in selected countries

-- Data on international consumption trends
+- Link to data on international consumption trends

-ERS analyzes data collected by various national and international organizations (U.S. trade data from the U.S. Department of Commerce; United Nations trade data; consumer expenditures and other economic indicators from the World Bank) and a commercial vendor (Euromonitor International) to examine the ongoing evolution of global food markets and consumption patterns.New International Evidence on Food Consumption Patterns: A Focus on Cross-Price Effects Based on 2005 International Comparison Program Data
+ERS analyzes data collected by various national and international organizations—including U.S. trade data from the U.S. Department of Commerce; United Nations trade data; consumer expenditures and other economic indicators from the World Bank—and Euromonitor International data, a commercial vendor, to examine the ongoing evolution of global-food markets and consumption patterns.

 - International Food Consumption Patterns database (This data product is no longer being updated) presents income and price elasticities and marginal shares for 9 major consumption groups and 8 food subgroups across 144 countries, using 2005 International Comparison Program (ICP) data.
 Also available: estimates for 114 countries based on 1996 ICP data.